matdornela/sdk-bitcoin/README.md

 # sdk-bitcoin

-This SDK provides a simple interface to the [Bitcoin API] (https://www.mercadobitcoin.net/api, as well it provides bitcoin ticker history.
+This SDK provides a simple bitcoin's ticker history to the [MercadoBitcoin API] (https://www.mercadobitcoin.net/api/v2/ticker).